coderofsalvation/coderofsalvation.github.io/_posts/2018-10-09-why-IFTTT-will-win.md

 ## Now let's look at the competition

-Over the years, lots of competitors have arised (Microsoft Flow, Zapier) as well as ESB's (mulesoft etc), as well as opensource solutions like node-red, datafire etc.
+Over the years, lots of competitors have arised (Microsoft Flow, Zapier) as well as ESB's (mulesoft,JBoss), as well as opensource solutions like node-red, datafire etc.
 Heck, I've even designed and implemented some solutions for customers myself :)